The Best Summer Celebrations In Lithuania

 The Coronation of King Mindaugas – the Statehood Day

-Lithuanians are really proud of their history and it shouldn’t be unusual that their statehood day is dedicated to an event that has happened almost 800 years ago.
-July 6th, 1253 was the day the first and only king of Lithuania, Mindaugas was coronated and the state started gaining its reputation as one of the powerhouses of medieval Europe.
-Today, the Statehood Day is widely celebrated throughout the country.
-Various concerts, medieval fight simulations, and traditional crafts fairs are held, thus making it perfect to get some unique souvenirs and get a taste of the Baltic culture and gastronomy.
-Despite all the fun of these fairs – every year at 9 pm, local time, Lithuanians get really serious and sentimental.
+Lithuanians are really proud of their history, and it shouldn’t be unusual that their statehood day is dedicated to an event that happened almost 800 years ago.
+July 6th, 1253, was the day the first and only king of Lithuania, Mindaugas, was crowned, and the state started gaining its reputation as one of the powerhouses of medieval Europe.
+Today, Statehood Day is widely celebrated throughout the country.
+Various concerts, medieval fight simulations, and traditional crafts fairs are held, making it perfect to get some unique souvenirs and get a taste of Baltic culture and gastronomy.
+Despite all the fun of these fairs – every year at 9 pm local time, Lithuanians get really serious and sentimental.
 The National Anthem is sung at this time, and what is utterly amazing, the singing is performed all over the world at the same time!

 Medieval-Fight